robertorcosta/azure-docs.pt-br/articles/virtual-machines/backup-recovery.md

 ## <a name="next-steps"></a>Próximas etapas
-Você pode experimentar o Backup do Azure ao seguir o "tutorial Fazer backup de máquinas virtuais do Windows" para [Linux](./linux/tutorial-backup-vms.md) ou [Windows](./windows/tutorial-backup-vms.md).
+Você pode experimentar o backup do Azure seguindo o [início rápido do backup do Azure](../backup/quick-backup-vm-portal.md).